 Tammy is descended from the Ngiyampaa people of New South Wales on her paternal side, whose land extends over 6,600 square miles (17,000 km²), south of the Barwon and Darling rivers, from Brewarrina to Dunlop, including Yanda Creek to the source of Mulga Creek and the Bogan River.
 Her maternal side is Barkandji, which inhabited an area of 7,500 square miles (19,000 km²), including the Darling River, the town of Wilcannia, the Paroo River and Broken Hill.
 Tammy is Sissy King's sister.
 Tammy is a widow and mother of seven children, who tragically lost her oldest daughter, Gloria Grace Rose, to suicide in 2020.
 The tragedy happened at the same time the women of Wilcannia planned to travel to Parliament House, Canberra, to draw attention to Bruce Pascoe and his supporters’ dishonourable actions with regard to Aboriginal history and to stop their unrelenting character assassination of people like Josephine Cashman who resisted their activities.
 Nonetheless Tammy and the other Wilcannia women courageously decided to go ahead with the trip to Canberra.
 Tammy’s daughter will never be forgotten.
 There is a dedication to Gloria Grace Rose on the https://onevoiceaustralia.com.au/dedication-to-gloria website.
 Tammy has dedicated her life to the prevention of youth suicide, particularly in Aboriginal communities where youth suicide is at unacceptable levels.
 She believes the Wilcannia women will persevere until their (currently) voiceless people are heard and taken seriously.
 Tammy is determined to make certain the Aboriginal imposters and the failed Aboriginal leadership, which for decades have been taking advantage of our beautiful people, are held to account for the avoidable suffering they cause in Aboriginal communities and elsewhere.
 The tragic loss of her precious daughter, Gloria Grace Rose, will forever inspire her.
 Her memory will survive, as a symbolic representation of the unnecessary harm these people have caused.
 Tammy sits on the Board of the local Aboriginal Land Council.
 Before the tragedy, she worked at the after-school homework centre her mother established, but has taken a break since the death of Gloria Grace Rose.

-Tanya is a descendent of the Nullarbor people of the Western Pilbara and the Nick and the people of the lower Fitzroy River, which her people call the Martyr Warra in Western Australia’s Kimberley region.
-Tanya is committed to ending aboriginal identity fraud and is a tireless advocate for State wards past present and future.
-She was denied her identity and family connections, like many children who were removed from their families, and she’s determined to make a difference.
-In fact she’s one of 18 children, seven of whom were eventually made wards of the State.
-Her paternal grandmother lived on Western Australia‘s Beagle Bay mission along with two of her siblings and Tanya‘s mother and two siblings were also removed and made wards of the State.
+Tanya is a proud descendent of the Ngarluma people of the western Pilbara, Roebourne and Karratha and the Nyigina people from the lower Fitzroy River country, which her people call martuwarra.
+It is located in Western Australia’s Kimberley region.
+Tanya is committed to ending Aboriginal identity fraud and is a tireless advocate for State Wards, past and present.
+She was denied her identity, like many children removed from their families, and is determined to make a difference.
+In fact, she is one of nine children, seven of whom were eventually made Wards of the State.
+Her paternal grandmother lived on Western Australia’s Beagle Bay Mission, and Tanya’s mother and her brother were removed from Roebourne in the Pilbara, WA and were also made Wards of the State.
 Tanya sustains an extensive Aboriginal network.
-She is trusted and known for her courage and recognised across Aboriginal Australia as a leading voice against Aboriginal identity fraud.
-She runs a number of online support groups where they uphold the values of an ancient Aboriginal culture and is a self-taught genealogist.
-In recognition of her selfless community service Tanya received South Australia’s 2015 Spirit of Eureka Award.
-She was nominated by unions, community organisations, church groups and local activist groups, who greatly appreciated her advocacy and awareness on multiple issues affecting their communities.
-Tanya currently lives in Adelaide, South Australia, and she is the mother of four children, who are her primary motivation.
-She values are Aboriginal culture and wants her children to grow up in touch with their Aboriginal family culture and spiritual heritage.
+She is trusted, known for her courage and recognised across Aboriginal Australia as a leading voice against Aboriginal identity fraud.
+She runs a number of online support groups, upholds the values of our ancient Aboriginal culture, and is a self-taught genealogist.
+In recognition of more than 40 years of selfless community service on these issues, Tanya received the 2015 Spirit of Eureka SA Award, in which she was nominated by her peers, unions, community organisations and church groups, who greatly appreciate her advocacy and awareness raising about #SOSBLAKAUSTRALIA to stop the forced closures of Aboriginal Communities, Aboriginal State Wards and Aboriginal identity fraud.
+Tanya currently lives in Adelaide, South Australia.
+She is the mother of five children (three of whom were born in New York, USA), who are her primary motivation.
+She values her Aboriginal culture and wants her children to grow up in touch with their Aboriginal hunter-gatherer and spiritual heritage.